usman-z/CSC_405/UZ/Project Stage I/Employment Dataset/README.md

 # Task 2
-I will be taking on the enrichment dataset called "Employment Dataset".
-I will read the data descriptions and understand the variables present in this dataset.
+I will read the data descriptions and understand the variables present in the enrichment dataset called Employment Dataset.

 # Task 3
 I will calculate COVID-19 data trends for the last week of the data, Are the cases Increasing, Decreasing, or Stable?
 The State I choose to analyze is ...